 Paperboy 2 this time featured the chance of controlling a “Papergirl” too, and riding on both sides of the road at different perspectives.
 Slightly more ambitious and sadly moving too far away from the simplicity of the original.

 The game surfaced on all platforms, including the Spectrum and Amstrad, though as with Mindscape’s other game “Captain Planet”, Paperboy 2 was never seen on the Commodore 64.
-No review, no preview, just a blip on Commodore Format’s time scanner.
+No review, no preview, just a blip on Commodore Format’s time scanner for about a month.

 It was advertised throughout issues for a while, but this sadly was it.
 No-one has ever seen how the game looks on the C64.

 Nick Bruty confirmed that Probe were only ever contracted to do the Spectrum and Amstrad versions of the game.
 This of course is really strange – as the C64 had the stronger market of the 3 machines.

 Did Mindscape have a special deal with an existing C64 developer to do Paperboy 2 and Captain Planet?
 Or did they just make a misguided decision not to do a C64 version at all for either game?